In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 410 Calories/Serving

-Get into an island frame of mind with this Caribbean-inspired dish featuring pan-fried blackened sole and sweet-spicy pickled vegetables.
+Get in the island frame of mind with this Caribbean-inspired dish featuring pan-fried blackened sole and a tangy medley of pickled vegetables.

 In your bag

 - 1 organic serrano or other fresh chile (optional)

 - Sunbasket quick-pickle brine (apple cider vinegar - honey)